Q. How can counselling help me?

 Q. Do I have to be referred to you?

-A. No. Many organisations and GPs do refer women to The Hysterectomy Association, but you can also contact us directly if you would like to talk about anything to do with a hysterectomy.
+A. No. Many organisations and GPs do refer women to me, but you can also come directly if you would like to talk about anything to do with a your own health, well-being or a hysterectomy.

 Q. Do counsellors have special training?

 A. All counsellors have a recognised qualification in counselling and fully qualified counsellors will have significant experience.
-They have all received specialist professional development to enable them to work with hysterectomy patients.
-In addition some will have direct experience of hysterectomy, either themselves or a through a close female relative.
+I have all received specialist professional development to enable them to work with hysterectomy patients.
+I also have direct experience of women’s health issues and have had a hysterectomy.

 Q. Do you only provide services to women?

-A. No. We are often contacted by the partners and husbands of hysterectomy patients because they are often affected greatly by a hysterectomy.
+A. No. I am often contacted by the partners and husbands of women because they are often affected greatly by their partners health or well-being issues.
 Some of the issues that they raise are around changes in their relationship with their wife or partner; or concern about their ongoing health and well-being.

 Q. Is the counselling confidential?

 A. All counselling is in complete confidence.
-Information about you is only held on a ‘need to know’ basis and we will never give your name or any information about you to anyone outside The Hysterectomy Association, unless someone’s personal safety is at risk.
+Information about you is only held on a ‘need to know’ basis and I will never give your name or any information about you to anyone else, unless someone’s personal safety is at risk.

 Q. What happens at a counselling session?

 A. If you are having face to face counselling, your first session will be exploratory and will ask some specific questions about yourself and your problem to determine if counselling might be helpful to you.
 Some people find that this session is all they need to clear their thinking and help them decide what to do and so no further counselling is necessary.
-However, if you do decide that counselling is right for you, you can discuss with your counsellor about making a further appointment.
-If your counsellor doesn’t think we are the most appropriate organisation to help you at the moment, they may suggest referral to another organisation.
+However, if you do decide that counselling is right for you, we can then discuss making a further appointment.
+If I don’t think I’m right for you then I may refer you to another organisation.

 Q. How do I book a counselling session?